Business Capability Modeling: Explaining “What” Your Business Can Do

 Understanding Drives Better Decisions

-We are the first to agree that it’s very possible to get stuck arguing the nuances of what a capability is.
-With a good reference model and the motivation for progress, capabilities can provide a quick win for building an understandable vocabulary of what your business does.
+We are the first to agree that it’s easy to get stuck arguing over the nuances of what a capability is.
+However, a good reference model and the motivation for progress mean that capabilities can provide a quick win for building an understandable vocabulary of what your business does.

 The business capability model does not need to be fully defined or complete to start adding value.
-The first discussions on “what do we value as core to our business” and “where do we differentiate ourselves from the competition” are incredibly enlightening.
+However, those first discussions on “what do we value as core to our business?” and “how do we differentiate ourselves from our competitors?” can be useful.
 While many in the business might have an unspoken understanding, setting these things “down on paper” makes them clear and actionable.

-Once you start building your business capability model, you should be sharing it with your colleagues, stakeholders, and managers to have more meaningful discussions and tell better stories.
+Once you start building your business capability model, you should be sharing it with your colleagues, stakeholders, and managers.
+This will help you to have more meaningful discussions and tell better stories.
 At the end of the day, this is really what visualizing data is all about: Telling meaningful stories to drive better decisions.

 Bridging Strategy and IT